• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 This Homemade Salted Caramel Sauce needed to have a place of its own to shine!
-The depth of flavour of this recipe is so good and I highly recommend giving it a go.
-Follow these simple instructions carefully and you will be fine.
-There is no candy thermometer needed, it just needs to be watched closely as the huka (sugar) caramelises.
-Let’s take a closer look.
+The depth of flavour in this recipe is so good and I highly recommend giving it a go.
+There is no candy thermometer needed, all you need is a touch of focus as the sugar caramelises.
+Follow these simple instructions carefully and this dreamy caramel sauce will form before your eyes.

-This recipe does involve caramelising sugar and for some people, that is a no go zone.
+This simple but delicious recipe does involve caramelising sugar and for some people, that is a no go zone.
 For anyone who feels that way, here is my Easy Caramel recipe for you.
-It won’t have the depth of caramelisation that this karamea (caramel) does but it is still absolutely delicious.
+It won't have the depth of caramelisation that this karamea (caramel) does but it is still absolutely delicious.

 I use this recipe on my Chocolate Mousse and Salted Caramel Dessert and it is magical!
-I also love using it in cakes and often make it for my Banana Cake recipe in my cookbook.
+It can also replace the simple caramel in my Banana and Caramel Poke Cake or be drizzled over my Banana Cupcakes.

 Videography and photography by Sarah Henderson.